repsac/invert_binary_tree/README.md

 Full binary trees are very predictable as the index range multiplies by 2 at each scope.

-Normally, classes and recursion is preferred for performance and scalability.
-This isn't meant to be a scalable solution, just an experiment to see what is possible.
+This isn't meant to be a high performing and scalable solution, just an experiment to see what is possible.